 Dirty (D) Bit.
 The Dirty bit is not updated speculatively.
 For instructions with multiple writes, the D bit may be set for any writes completed up to the point of a fault.
 In rare cases, the Dirty bit may be set even if a write was not actually performed, including MASKMOVQ with a mask of zero and certain x87 floating point instructions that cause an exception.
-Thus software can not assume that the page has actually been written even where PTE.D is set to 1.
+Thus software can not assume that the page has actually been written even where PTE[D] is set to 1.

-If PTE.D is cleared to 0, software can rely on the fact that the page has not been written.
+If PTE[D] is cleared to 0, software can rely on the fact that the page has not been written.

-Dirty bit updates are ordered with respect to other loads and stores.
+In general, Dirty bit updates are ordered with respect to other loads and stores, although not necessarily with respect to accesses to WC memory; in particular, they may not cause WC buffers to be flushed.
 However, to ensure compatibility with future processors, a serializing operation should be inserted before reading the D bit.